hughes84/ambust/README.md

 Credits

-Code & Content:

-Credit to  W3 Schools for helping me resolve issues while coding throughout.
+Credit to  W3 Schools for helping me resolve issues while coding throughout and when creating my sign up form.
 The Love running project from Code Institute was a useful guide at times also and helped me get started.
 I also referred back to it several times for ideas.
 Slack was also very helpful with peer assistance on occasion when stuck with a code.
+GitHub for storing the projects code.
 Color-hex.com for colors.
 Simplecss.eu for for RGBA to Hex converter.
-Google fonts.
+Google fonts for fonts.
+Text Magic for assistance with indentation.
+W3C Markup Validation for helping validate my code.
+I love IMG for helping resize some images.
+Am I responsive for helping check responsiveness of different sized screen sizes.
+NHS South Central Ambulance Service.
+I used this website for some ideas in the about section.

 Media: